Gorilla – 10 Interesting Facts about Gorillas

-Because Uganda is one of the only countries where you can find mountain gorillas species, many tourists love to visit the pearl of Africa to view these amazing mammals and join in the trekking safaris.
-Therefore, if you’re planning for a Uganda gorilla safari, you need to know some facts about mountain gorillas and below are listed;
+Because Uganda is one of the only countries where you can find gorillas species, many tourists love to visit the pearl of Africa to view these amazing mammals and join in the trekking safaris.
+Therefore, if you’re planning for a Uganda gorilla safari, you need to know some facts about awesome primates and below are listed;

 Like all other gorillas, they feature dark brown eyes surrounded by black ring around the iris.
 They weigh 220kg(490lb) with a height of 1.9m(6ft).
 The adult males are called silverbacks because of gray or silver colored hair which develops on their back.

 The female gorillas approach their breeding stage approximately about 10years and they usually give birth after a period of 4-5 years (8-9 estimated period of gestation).
-Thus, mountain gorillas can live up to 54years of age.
+Thus, the giant apes can live up to 54years of age.

-In Uganda there are two places where we can find mountain gorillas and these include; Bwindi impenetrable national park and Mgahinga gorilla park.
-In Bwindi impenetrable national park is where most of the largest mountain gorilla populations with over 400 are found.
+In Uganda there are two places where we can find the gentle giants and these include; Bwindi impenetrable national park and Mgahinga National Park.
+In Bwindi impenetrable national park is where most of the largest gorilla populations with over 400 are found.

 Due to its sunshade of the trees making it dark within the forest, therefore Bwindi is known as the place of darkness.
 Likely, these Gentle Giants feed on leaves, shoots and stems (85.8%) of 142 plant species, flowers (2.3%), roots (3.3%), fruits (1.7%), and also, they feed on bark (6.9%) as well as small invertebrates (0.1%).

-The adult male mountain gorilla feed up to 34kg (75lb) whereas a female one can eat up to 34kg (40lb).
+The adult male eastern gorilla feed up to 34kg (75lb) whereas a female one can eat up to 34kg (40lb).

-Silverbacks also determine the group’s movement and it protects the family from any harm or threat from human, predators, leopards and other gorillas.
+Silverbacks also determine the group’s movement and it protects the family from any harm or threat from human, predators, leopards and other primates.
 He is a center of attention during the resting session.

 Once a dominant silverback dies, the family maybe ruthlessly interrupted unless it appoints some other male silverback to take over the responsibility he had.
 At times this may lead the family members to spilt and move to other unrelated families.

-Since the mountain gorillas are strong and powerful, many people often ask if they are dangerous.
-Well to answer that question, mountain gorillas are usually gentle and shy.
+Since the gorillas are strong and powerful, many people often ask if they are dangerous.
+Well to answer that question, the giant apes are usually gentle and shy.

 These Gentle Giants are very peaceful animals if not disturbed or tampered; they can lose control and attack if tourists interrupt their peaceful moment.